 Land use controls have arisen as a way of dealing with the externalities associated with land use conflicts.
 We have already discussed two of these mechanisms-zoning and regulatory takings.
-In the final part of the course, we will focus on nuisance law and servitudes.
+In the final part of the course, we will focus on servitudes.